Want to be the next Nick D'Aloisio who at the ripe old age of 17 sold his smartphone app to Yahoo for $27 million?

 Under extenuating circumstances, alternative arrangements may be made with the instructor, if possible before the due date.

 Our late policy is a bit harsh but here's the reasoning.
 Each lab builds on the previous lab so falling behind is a taxation unto itself.
-To balance this late policy I add this sweetner: you get one free 12 hour pass and 1 free 24 hour pass without penalties.
+To balance this late policy I add this sweetner: you get three free 24 hour pass without penalties.
 These are atomic units -- you can't divide them up, before you ask.
 Take it when you like but put a note in your README.txt file and email the TA.

 It is not good to fall behind because it limits the time you can spend on the next lab which comes out as you finish the currenmt one.
 Therefore, three final pieces of advice from CS1: